qblog

 warning: this is an extremely simplified explanation. if you want to delve deeper, there are excellent resources like Andrew Ng’s Deep Learning Specialization or Neural Networks from Scratch in Python.

-this is a neural network. you’ve likely seen one before and have, at least, a vague idea of what it does : it learns. what you may not know is that they can be thought of as universal function approximators. that might seems abstract to you, so let’s look at the definition of a function
+this is a neural network. you’ve likely seen one before and have, at least, a vague idea of what it does : it learns. what you may not know is that they can be thought of as universal function approximators. that might seem abstract to you, so let’s look at the definition of a function:

 In mathematics, a function from a set \(X\) to a set \(Y\) assigns to each element of \(X\) exactly one element of \(Y\).
 The set \(X\) is called the domain of the function and the set \(Y\) is called the codomain of the function.